 Plant equipment is also relatively exposed to both direct strikes and to the induced effects of the electromagnetic fields associated with lightning strikes.
-Engenamic commented, for example, that these fields can potentially affect and damage buried services (such as cables) as well as above-ground equipment.
+For example, these fields can potentially affect and damage buried services (such as cables) as well as above-ground equipment.
 The damage to buried services (such as insulation damage) can also potentially only become apparent at a later stage (‘latent damage’).

-Engenamic also stated that whilst plants of this nature might not be extensively manned, this can vary during different times (for example during construction and maintenance) and the risks associated with injury must still be carefully considered, in addition to the risk of economic loss.
+It should also be noted that, whilst plants of this nature might not be extensively manned, this can vary during different times (for example during construction and maintenance) and the risks associated with injury must still be carefully considered, in addition to the risk of economic loss.

-On the topic of risk, Engenamic noted that the nature and characteristics of such plants required a careful consideration of the risk assessment methodology, including the judicious use of risk areas or zones as appropriate.
+On the topic of risk, it should be noted that the nature and characteristics of such plants required a careful consideration of the risk assessment methodology, including the judicious use of risk areas or zones as appropriate.
 In particular a qualitative risk assessment should inform any quantitative assessment (with appropriate selection of parameters), as well as form part of a ‘broad-based’ risk assessment.

 Engenamic professional team members have been at the forefront of developing and internationally publishing a structured systems engineering and strategic approach to holistic lightning safety and protection solutions.
 Engenamic advocates, in principle, the use of such an approach philosophy, tailored to the application and applied through the use of appropriate professional expertise, as key to achieving effective and sustainable lightning safety and protection solutions.

 Engenamic’s professional services are offered and available internationally on a worldwide basis.
 In addition to engineering and project advisory/consulting, these services also include the Engenamic team’s particular expertise and experience in ‘troubleshooting and fixing’, including forensic & remedial engineering, and dispute resolution support.